Accolore/wp-al-settings-demo/README.md

 ## Installation ##

-1. Upload `wp-al-settings-demo.php` to the `/wp-content/plugins/` directory
+1. Upload `wp-al-settings-demo` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

 ## Changelog ##